hazelcast/hazelcast/hazelcast-documentation/src/ConfiguringHazelcast.md

 For most of the users, default configuration should be fine.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties (Declarative Configuration).
 Please refer to [Configuration Properties](#advanced-configuration-properties) for details.

 Besides declarative configuration, you can configure your cluster programmatically (Programmatic Configuration).
 Just instantiate a `Config` object and add/remove/modify properties.

+You can also use wildcards while configuring Hazelcast.
+Please refer to the section [Using Wildcard](#using-wildcard) for details.

 <br></br>